 - Add onion, pepper and celery to the drippings.
 Cook for 5 minutes until softened and beginning to brown.
 Add garlic cooking for 1-2 minutes longer.

-- Add pasta, chicken and sausage back to the pot add 1 Tbsp parsley.
+- Add pasta, chicken and sausage back to the pot add 1 tablespoon parsley.
 Simmer just until heated through and combined.
 Mix well.

 - Serve immediately topped with parsley, diced tomato and a sprinkle of additional Parmesan, if desired.